-Adjust the headband and ear cups so that the headphones fit snugly but comfortably, and avoid pulling or tugging on the hair when putting them on or taking them off.
+Adjust the headband and ear cups to fit snugly but comfortably, and don’t pull or drag on your hair when putting them on or taking them off.

 Avoid using headphones for long hours

-One of the most effective ways to prevent hair loss from headphones is to limit your time wearing them.
+One of the best ways to avoid hair loss from headphones is to limit how long you wear them.

-Prolonged and frequent use of headphones can pressure the scalp and hair follicles, leading to traction alopecia, a type of hair loss that occurs when the hair is pulled too tightly.
+When headphones are worn for a long time and often, they can put pressure on the scalp and hair cells.
+This can cause traction alopecia, a type of hair loss that happens when hair is pulled too tightly.